 While sitting in the lounge, you have clear sightlines of the “space windows” with likely no impaired shots or pictures of guests blocking your views.
 The only caveat to this is if you are sitting in the bar area of the lounge, which has the least desirable views.

 We give a slight edge to the Space 220 Lounge in terms of atmosphere.

-Due to the limited seating of the Space 220 Lounge, ADRs to get a reservation here are challenging!
+Due to the limited seating of the Space 220 Lounge, getting a reservation here is challenging!
 And while we love the ability to walk up and get a spot at the bar if you don’t have any minors, this is a limited offering that is only available to guests without children.

 We’ve had an easier time getting reservations for the main dining room area of Space 220 for either lunch or dinner and therefore would have to give the slight edge to the Space 220 Restaurant.